 Travel time: 3 hours 40 minutes

 Travel distance: 210.5 miles (338.76 kilometers)

 The highway beckons

 Invite your friends, your family, or your partner and speed away to the weekend getaway of your choice!
+There are so many city museums and also beautiful small towns nearby that are worth visiting.
 Check out these best road trips from Houston, Texas, now.

 Get Trip101 in your inbox